Amsterdam/dcatd/README.md

 	> docker-compose up -d

-Now you can open your browser at http://localhost:8122/
+Now you can open your browser at http://localhost:8000/ and see content served by the code.
-(the portnumber is arbitrary and can be configured in `docker-compose.yml`)